astropy/astropy/docs/cosmology/index.rst

   <Quantity 472.977... kpc / arcmin>

 All the functions available are listed in the `Reference/API`_ section.
-These will use the "current" cosmology to calculate the values (see `The Current Cosmology`_ section below for more details).
+These will use the "default" cosmology to calculate the values (see `The Default Cosmology`_ section below for more details).
 If you haven't set this explicitly, they will use the 9-year WMAP cosmological parameters and print a warning message.